qiaomeiduan/qiaomeiduan.github.io/_pages/about.md

 <ul>
   <li>Proposed a structural granular-ball fuzzy set framework for robust SVM learning.</li>
   <li>Designed quality-weighted class centers using granular-ball radius and purity.</li>
-  <li>Built a fuzzy scoring mechanism to reduce the influence of noisy and boundary samples.</li>
   <li>Work published in review at IEEE Transactions on Knowledge and Data Engineering (SCI Q1 Top, 1st round revision).</li>
 </ul>
 </div></div>